sailfish009/bsdf/python_lite/README.md

 # BSDF Python lite implementation

 This is a lightweight implementation of BSDF in Python.
-Fully functional (including support for custom converters) but no fancy features like lazy loading or streaming.
+Fully functional (including support for custom extensions) but no fancy features like lazy loading or streaming.
 With less than 500 lines of code (including docstrings) this demonstrates how simple a BSDF implementation can be.
 See also the [complete version](python) of BSDF in Python.